valGe-lang/FlutterShopApp/README.md

 # FlutterShopApp
-Shop mobile application made with dart programming language for school assigment
+Shop mobile application made with dart for school assigment